moniad/MOwNiT/README.md

 # MOwNiT
-Numerical Methods In Engineering And Science
-Some interesting tasks from the course of Computer Science on AGH UST
+Some interesting tasks from the course in Numerical Methods In Engineering And Science lectured on Computer Science at AGH UST